NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

               (after-sources (harminv Ez (vector3 (+ r 0.1)) fcen df)))
 ```

-The signal-processing is performed by the `harminv` function, which takes four arguments: the field component $E_z$ and position $(r+0.1,0)$ to analyze, and a frequency range given by a center frequency and bandwidth (same as the source pulse).
-Note that we wrap `harminv` in `(after-sources` `...)`, since we only want to analyze the frequencies in the source-free system (the presence of a source will distort the analysis).
+The signal-processing is performed by the `harminv` function, which takes four arguments: the field component $E_z$ and position ($r$+0.1,0) to analyze, and a frequency range given by a center frequency and bandwidth (same as the source pulse).
+Note that we wrap `harminv` in `(after-sources ...)`, since we only want to analyze the frequencies in the source-free system (the presence of a source will distort the analysis).
 At the end of the run, `harminv` prints a series of lines (beginning with `harminv0:`, to make it easy to `grep` for) listing the frequencies it found:

 ```
 harminv0:, frequency, imag. freq., Q, |amp|, amplitude, error